Ghost Worlds

 carbon pencil, graphite pencil and ink on cartridge paper

 I have based this drawing on a painting hanging at Isel Hall, Cumbria, where I occasionally act as a guide, and where I live above the historic stables next door.
 I like to think Chieftan might once have been living and breathing directly beneath my bedroom floor.
+The rubbing is of the stables' cobbles.

 Drawing after Picasso’s “Le Peintre” (1963) (Lost in the Swissair disaster of 1998)